pwighton/ci-qms/SOP-014--Regulatory_Compliance_Management_Procedure.md

 procedure ensures compliance with:

 - 45 CFR 46: Protection of Human Subjects (Common Rule)
-- 21 CFR Part 54: Financial Disclosure by Clinical Investigators
+- 21 CFR 54: Financial Disclosure by Clinical Investigators

 This procedure ensures that: